Skip to main content

 graphics5 negative mentions

-• Combat can be repetitive and feels unbalanced, with enemies acting as damage sponges and lacking a satisfying flow.
+• Combat can feel repetitive and unbalanced; enemies often act as damage sponges making fights tedious.

 • story

-• “I understand the developers may have been limited by the source material, but that doesn't excuse the lack of resolution on key plot points, like the promise to meet a certain character.”
+• “I understand the developers may have been limited by the source material, but that doesn't excuse the lack of resolution for key plot points, such as an unresolved promise to meet a certain character.
+This leaves the story feeling incomplete and unsatisfying.”

 • gameplay

-• “The gameplay of Edens Zero is very similar to Senran Kagura and Valkyrie Drive, which are unfortunately very rare these days, and features 8 completely different characters with distinctive gameplay for each.”
+• “The gameplay of Edens Zero is very similar to Senran Kagura and Valkyrie Drive, which unfortunately is very rare these days, and features 8 completely different characters with very distinctive gameplay for each.”

-• “There is a nicely done campaign (for the game's budget it looks great) and an open-world mode with a lot of side quests, and both gameplay modes are very enjoyable to play.”
+• “Also, there are nicely done campaign (for the game's budget it looks great) and open-world mode with a lot of side quests, and both gameplay modes are very enjoyable to play.”

-• “It feels like a PlayStation 2 game; the gameplay is a bit clunky, visuals are so-so, and the amount of playable characters could be better.”
+• “It feels like a PlayStation 2 game.
+Gameplay is a bit clunky, visuals are so-so, and the amount of playable characters could be better.”

 • graphics